Overview

 Design decisions and trade-offs

 At the moment, we strongly favor static linking of U++ packages.
-If nothing else, it makes U++ apps self-contained (together with system of .lay and .iml files) and also much faster to load in Linux (just compare start times of UWord with some KDE based word-processor).
+If nothing else, it makes U++ apps self-contained (together with system of .lay and .iml files) and also much faster to load (and run) in Linux (just compare start times of UWord with some KDE based word-processor).
 Shared builds were implemented mainly to improve build times in debug mode.

 CPU has to be either little-endian or big-endian (exotic architectures are not supported), in flat 32-bit mode or in 64-bit mode with sizeof(int) >= 4 (that is quite standard).
 Currently tested CPU architectures are i386, AMD64, ARM and PowerPC.